GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/index.md

 JavaScript statements.
 In terms of debugging, you can use the Console to test out potential fixes for bugs.
 Try it now:

-1. If you don't have the Console drawer open, press Escape to open it.
+1. If you don't have the Console drawer open, press <kbd>Escape</kbd> to open it.
 It opens at the bottom of your DevTools window.
 2. In the Console, type `parseInt(addend1) + parseInt(addend2)`.
 This statement works because you
     are paused on a line of code where `addend1` and `addend2` are in scope.
-3. Press Enter.
+3. Press <kbd>Enter</kbd>.
 DevTools evaluates the statement and prints out `6`, which is the result you expect the demo to produce.

-{% Img src="image/admin/Z5dF1m9vAWBnpMG29Ltv.png", alt="The Console drawer, after evaluating parseInt(addend1) + parseInt(addend2).", width="800", height="608" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/KrpBYhxN1iEfKul9qMUV.png", alt="The Console drawer, after evaluating variables that are in scope.", width="800", height="554" %}

 The screenshot above shows the **Console** drawer after evaluating `parseInt(addend1) + parseInt(addend2)`.